OmaJuliet/OmaJuliet/README.md

 --------------------

-I'm proficient with building the user interfaces of websites and applications which will be functional, responsive, scalable and aesthetically pleasing to users.
+I'm proficient with building the user interfaces of websites and applications which will be functional, responsive, and aesthetically pleasing to users.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  Portfolio: Still under major renovation